 To ensure a smooth and healthy second trimester, consider the following checklist:

 Schedule Prenatal Appointments: Regular check-ups with your healthcare provider are crucial during this trimester.
 Stay on top of your appointments and discuss any concerns or questions you may have.

 Healthy Nutrition: Maintain a balanced diet that includes essential nutrients for both you and your baby.
-Seek guidance from your healthcare provider or a registered dietitian for customized dietary recommendations.
+Seek guidance from your healthcare provider or a registered dietitian for customised dietary recommendations.